 SNOWMOBILING and ATVs (all terrain vehicles) are not permitted on Town roads.

-TAXES: tax bills are mailed in December, and full or partial payment is due by January 31 to Town Treasurer Anna Seaver.
-Treasurer Seaver's mailing address for tax payment and a tax collection schedule for payment in person at the Town Hall are included with your tax bill.
+TAXES: tax bills are mailed in December, and full or partial payment is due by January 31to Town Treasurer Anna Seaver.
 The second installment of taxes is due July 31 payable to the Walworth County Treasurer.

-TOWN HALL: the Town hall is available for use by Town residents (capacity 105 persons.)
-There is no charge to residents, but donations are welcome.
+TOWN HALL: the Town hall is available at no charge for use by Town residents (capacity 105 persons.)
 No smoking is allowed in the hall.
 Alcoholic beverages may be used by permission of the Town Board.
 Contact Clerk Ceas to schedule use of the hall.

 WHITEWATER LAKE MANAGEMENT DISTRICT is a governmental district separate from the Town which provides maintenance for preservation of Whitewater Lake.
-Meetings are held the second Thursday of each month at the Whitewater Town Hall, W8590 Willis Ray Road.
+Meetings are held the second Thursday of each month at the Whitewater Town Hall.